catzy007/catzy007.github.io/posts/2017-12-13-make-cluster-computer-supercomputer-for-parallel-computing/content.md

  done
 ```

-> if you want that settings permanent, do this
+if you want that settings permanent, do

 ```
 $ sudo apt-get install cpufrequtils